Event Details

 The Hartington Room, Chatsworth Stables

-Join Chatsworth Estate Ecologist Edmund Austin and Chatsworth Landscape Team Volunteer Co-ordinator George Hoey as they discuss the important work being undertaken across the estate to monitor bird populations and manage critical habitats.
+Join Chatsworth Landscape Team Volunteer Co-ordinator George Hoey as he discusses the important work being undertaken across the estate to monitor bird populations and manage critical habitats.

 Background to the talk